mailpile/Mailpile/README.md

     Use installation instructions of the original project .

-    Then execute run.sh

-    You should edit $HOME/.mailpile/data.json file to include your master password for easier login.
+    You should create $HOME/.mailpile/data.json file to include installation folder as path and your master password for easier login.

+        {"path": "/home/user/Mailpile", "unread": 40, "pass": "123password"}

+    Then execute qtWebkit.py